This homemade violet ice cream recipe was popular during the late Victorian Era and throughout the early years of the 20th century.

-This unique ice cream with its delicate flavor of violets is good conversation starter, and it's bound to please any discriminating ice cream lover and bring rave reviews.
+This unique ice cream with its delicate flavor of violets is a good conversation starter, and it's bound to please any discriminating ice cream lover and bring rave reviews.

 Mom's Recipe Scrapbooks (c.
 1920s)